 Iron strap hinges and tall escutcheons backing the doorknobs on a set of double doors imparts an old-fashioned, barn-like look to this front stoop.
 Hardware is often purposefully hidden, but doesn't it make a daring design statement when it's carefully considered and meant to be noticed?
 When selecting your iron strap hinges, be sure to check the packaging for weight restrictions.
 A door that exceeds the hinge's limit could break from its post.

 6 of 15

 Light and Shadow

 With such a cheery, sprawling exterior, the front door needs to draw attention -- and dark paint does the trick.
 This black door catches the eye, even when it rests in shadow from the portico overhead.
+Be sure to use durable exterior paint for this project.
+Even storm doors cannot protect interior paint from the damaging effects of thunderstorms and normal wear and tear.
 Slim-line, wall-mounted lanterns ensure that guests are bathed in warm light.

 7 of 15

 Double doors with a subtle arched top are a gracious entry to this brick home.
 They're painted just a shade darker than the surrounding facade for subtle definition; two copper lanterns flanking the doors give off warmth and sparkle.
 Find charming farmhouse light fixtures at a local thrift store and clean them up with a store-bought brass polish.
 A little bit of elbow grease can go a long way.

 Lovely, Dark, and Deep